evynprice/evynprice/README.md

 ### Hi there 👋
 ---

-I am a System Administrator located in Chattanooga, Tennessee who is interested in automation, OT system security, and system configuration at scale.
+I am a System Administrator who is interested in automation, OT system security, and system configuration at scale.

 * 🌱 Learning more about efficient methods to retrieve system data and alarm.
 * 📫 Can be reached via Discord at **evynprice**.